Improving the user experience

 You can improve your users’ experience with the following supported features:

 To access desktops and applications, you need an account with XenDeskop or XenApp.
-Your IT help desk might ask you to add a new account to Citrix Receiver for this purpose, or they might ask you to use a different NetScaler Gateway or Access Gateway server for an existing account.
+Your IT help desk might ask you to add an account to Citrix Receiver for this purpose.
+Or they might ask you to use a different NetScaler Gateway or Access Gateway server for an existing account.
 You can also remove accounts from Citrix Receiver.

 This feature is not available with Citrix XenApp for UNIX sessions.